davidmoten/rxjava2-http/README.md

 	  .rebatchRequests(128); // necessary to enable backpressure over the network without blocking calls
 ```

+### Serializers

+`Serializer.javaIo()` can be used to serialize classes that implement `Serializable`.
+It is much slower than products like *Kryo* or indeed if you have the time, custom serialization.

 ## Design
 WebSockets is a natural for this but can be blocked by corporate firewalls so this library starts with support for HTTP 1.0.